-One thing that is special with a mortgage is that the bank uses the house as collateral.
-Your house does not belong to you, but your bank.
+One thing that is special about a mortgage is that the bank uses the house as collateral.
+Your house does not belong to you but to your bank.
 If you could not pay your mortgage payments, the bank could seize your home.

 Month To Date (MTD) indicates a metric for the period between the start of the month and now.
 It is used a lot to indicate returns of stocks and indexes.
 For instance, you often find MTD Returns as the returns since the start of the month.

-A mutual fund is a fund managed by an institution such as a bank or an investment company.
-This fund is investing in a set of different stocks.
+A mutual fund is managed by an institution such as a bank or an investment company.
+This fund is invested in a set of different stocks.

 Many investors can invest in the fund.
 Instead of buying shares of the stocks held by the fund, they are buying shares of the fund itself.
 It is easy to have diversification in a portfolio.

-Generally, there are some constraints to invest in a mutual fund.
+Generally, there are some constraints to investing in a mutual fund.
 There is generally a minimum you can invest in.
 Many funds have a minimum of several thousand dollars.